EBM90/EBM90/README.md

-### Hi there 👋 My name is Eric Blair and welcome to my GitHub!
+### Hi there 👋 My name is Eric Blair.
+Welcome to my GitHub!

 A full stack web developer looking for the next challenge.